ahmediqbg/ahmediqbg.github.io/_posts/2020-06-15-CSSLP-notes.markdown

   - Test data
     - Set of values used to test the functionality of the application.
   - Test harness
+    - The global term for the software, data, and the config

 - Testing group should work CLOSELY with development group, to ensure comprehensive testing coverage.
 - Create and monitor tests for each level of integration